 The DivePro CL4200

-The powerful DivePro CL4200 technical dive torch with a 6º spotlight surrounded by a 60º floodlight puts out 4200 lumens of cold white light at its high power setting with 3.5 hours of burn time.
+We’ll start off with the powerful DivePro CL4200 technical dive torch which has a 6º spotlight beam surrounded by a 60º floodlight and puts out 4200 lumens of cold white light at its high power setting with 3.5 hours of burn time.
 The burn time can be increased to a whopping 6.5 hours on its 2000 lumens low power setting of warm white light for conditions where a brilliant beam is not required.

 With a depth rating of 100 metres, the torch is operated by a 316 stainless steel push button switch that also acts as a battery charge indicator and controller for its stepless dimming operating modes that include an SOS quick flash (which can be circumvented).